Global search

 At this stage, it is not possible to tell you how much total compensation you will be eligible to receive from the settlement.
 This will depend upon an assessment of your individual circumstances by the Administrator.

-We have been progressively making initial payments to participating affected employees and have now commenced an assessment of participating affected employees’ economic loss.
-Due to the complexity of this process and the volume of claims to be assessed, we anticipate this process of assessing participating affected employees’ economic loss will take a number of months.
+Due to the complexity of these processes and the volume of claims to be assessed, we anticipate this process of assessing participating affected employees’ loss will take a number of months.

-We have now commenced the process of assessing eligible participating employees’ economic loss.
+In August we commenced the process of assessing eligible participating employees’ economic loss.
 Participating affected employees have been contacted directly and asked to provide information to assist in the assessment of their economic loss.

 If you are a participating affected employee and have not received an email inviting you to provide information regarding your economic loss, or are having difficulty providing this information, please get in contact with our team on: